 For slab foundations:

-The repair to a foundation that has a basement underneath it will be much easier.
-There is room to do the repairs without having to jack up your home.
+The repair to a foundation that has a crawlspace underneath it will be much easier.
+There is easier accessibility to do repairs.
 One repair method is to use adjustable posts to fix sagging, springy floors above a crawl space.
 Helical piers can also be installed like giant screws to repair settled foundation walls.

 Push piers are sometimes installed beneath sunken foundation walls to stop settling.
 This will restore the proper leveling of your home.
 The other option is to use power brace repairs.
 They utilize I-beams to strengthen and stabilize bowing or tilting foundation walls.
 These repairs are all done under the home where the crawl space is located.